 Our shuttles routinely fill.
 By the time your trip launches we may have turned away others for your shuttle space several times.
 To confirm your space on our shuttles, we ask for a $100 per person deposit due within two weeks of the date your reservation is made.
 This deposit is nonrefundable at any time for any reason.
 The goal is to hold space for those committed to the trip, not those who are still deciding.
 If someone cancels from your trip, their deposit will be removed from your invoice.
 Therefore we encourage you to collect firm commitments from your trip mates before making a group deposit.
 Your trip mates are welcome to make their own deposits as well.
 Although your deposit is nonrefundable, it is transferable.
 If you can find someone else to fill your empty seat, the deposit will remain on your invoice.

 - Basic camping and trip planning skills

-Do you know how to choose good campsites, stake out a tent, and secure everything in your camp (from elements and animals)?
+Do you know how to choose good campsites, assemble a tent, and secure everything in your camp from elements and animals?

 Do you know about basic concepts of Leave No Trace camping?

 Do you know how to be organized and punctual (for your put in and pick up days)?

 Do you know how to choose and waterproof gear?